TidalWave Productions: Tales from William F. Nolan's Dark Universe

 Tales from William F. Nolan's Dark Universe is a 2011-2013 five-issue comic book miniseries created by William F. Nolan and Jason V. Brock.

 Other titles

 The Wave

-In April 2011, Gregg Paulson and AE Stueve announced The Wave, the first shared universe in Bluewater Productions history.
+In 2011, Gregg Paulson and AE Stueve launched The Wave, the first shared universe in Bluewater Productions history.
 This multi-part, creator-owned miniseries revolves around the adventures of characters from Greek mythology in modern times.
-Initially, the series will consist of a four-issue miniseries, planning to expand to a team book of four to six issues.
 The Wave #0 explores what happens to Greek gods Artemis, Zeus, Poseidon and Persephone when mankind ceases to worship them.
-The line will also follow mythological figures Heracles and Orion, as well as Bluewater original characters from 10th Muse, The Legend of Isis and Atlas.
+The line also follows mythological figures Heracles and Orion, as well as Bluewater original characters from 10th Muse, The Legend of Isis and Atlas.
 Stueve and Paulson cite the films of Ray Harryhausen and mythic archetypes of Joseph Campbell as major influences.
-The first four titles are confirmed as Artemis, Orion, Heracles and Trident: The Power of Poseidon, with issue #0 Twilight of the Gods to be released in November 2011.
+Other titles in the series include Artemis, Orion, Heracles, Trident: The Power of Poseidon, and Twilight of the Gods.